Consumer confidence in UK bank deposits is essential to the stability of the banking system and the broader economy.

 The UK money supply (sometimes referred to as ‘M1’) is made up of sterling cash (banknotes and coins) and sterling held on deposit with banks.
 The principle of ‘singleness of money’ means there should be no material difference in terms of the safety of funds between holding cash and keeping your money on deposit in a bank (or similar institution such as a building society or credit union).
 The ‘singleness of money’ relies on confidence in the safety of deposits remaining high.

 A sudden loss of confidence in deposits with a particular bank can result in a ‘bank run’ or a rush by customers to withdraw their money.
-A bank run can cause an individual bank to fail because banks’ business models often rely on being able to attract short-term deposits to fund longer-term lending such as mortgages or commercial loans.
+A bank run can cause an individual bank to fail because banks’ business models often rely on being able to attract short-term deposits to fund longer-term lending, such as mortgages or commercial loans.

+Ensuring consumer confidence in UK bank deposits depends on robust deposit protection and resolution mechanisms.
 As confidence in bank deposits is vital to a healthy economy, the UK regulatory system includes a range of measures to ensure that bank deposits are safe and that consumers continue to have confidence in them.

 The deposits of consumers and smaller businesses are protected by the Financial Services Compensation Scheme (FSCS).
-The FSCS, which is funded by levies on banks and other financial firms, guarantees to pay back any deposit which may be lost if the deposit-taker in which it is held was to fail.
+The FSCS, which is funded by levies on banks and other financial firms, guarantees to pay back any deposit which may be lost if the deposit-taker in which it is held were to fail.
 The FSCS guarantee operates up to a limit of £85,000 per person per banking licence.

 Why is the PRA concerned about innovations in the deposit-taking sector?

 As non-deposit-based ‘store of value’ financial products may not enjoy the same level of consumer protection as bank deposits, consumers could easily become confused as to which financial products are deposit-based (and so are protected by FSCS cover or banking regulatory protections) and which are not.
-If a provider of a non-protected financial product was to fail and consumers were to lose their money, this could in turn damage confidence in the safety of deposits.
+If a provider of a non-protected financial product were to fail and consumers were to lose their money, this could in turn damage confidence in the safety of deposits.

 What is an example of a bank deposit-based innovation which might pose this risk?

 An innovation which the PRA’s ‘Dear CEO’ letter specifically highlights is the ‘tokenisation’ of deposits.
 The PRA explains that forms of tokenisation are still evolving and that there is, as yet, no formal definition of the technique.
-However, ‘tokenisation’ generally refers to circumstances where a saver is issued with a digital ‘token’ which represents their claim against a bank for return of the money they have deposited there.
+However, ‘tokenisation’ generally refers to circumstances where a saver is issued with a digital ‘token’ which represents their claim against a bank for the return of the money they have deposited there.
 The digital token can then be used to carry out transactions in blockchain systems.

-Deposit tokens may have more flexible uses than traditional deposit products and can reduce the time and costs of different financial transactions.
+Deposit tokens may have more flexible uses than traditional deposit products and can reduce the time and costs associated with various financial transactions.
 For example, people who may not be able to access traditional deposits might be able to hold digital tokens, especially if they can hold a token which represents a fraction of a large original deposit.
 Deposit tokens might also be used to gain access to cash before a deposit matures, either by monetising the future claim or by the token acting as collateral for borrowing.

 My firm is a deposit-taker.
 What does the PRA letter mean for me?